Green Burial - Natural Burial

 Can I Bury On My Property?

 Yes.
 There are some restrictions.
+More restrictions exist within city limits.
 Contact your city or county government for approval and laws.

 Do I Really Need a Casket?